-Public Reporting Burden: The public reporting burden for this collection of information is estimated to average 1 hour per response.
-This includes the time for collecting, reviewing, and reporting the data.
-The information provided is to be used by the housing provider to request certification that the applicant or tenant is a victim of domestic violence, dating violence, sexual assault, or stalking.
-The information is subject to the confidentiality requirements of VAWA.
+TO BE COMPLETED BY OR ON BEHALF OF THE VICTIM OF DOMESTIC VIOLENCE, DATING VIOLENCE, information is subject to the confidentiality requirements of VAWA.
 This agency may not collect this information, and you are not required to complete this form, unless it displays a currently valid Office of Management and Budget control number.